 Phonological awareness is my favorite early literacy skill because it means we get to make a lot of silly sounds!
 These are some of my favorite books I’ve read during storytime.
 P.S.
 If you haven’t read Smon Smon, you are missing out!

-Remember when I said this idea became a little heavy-handed?
-This is the lesson that made me think so.
+This is the lesson that made me think “hmm, maybe this is a little heavy-handed.”
 Inividually, I loved these activities and they worked, but all together in one lesson was just… a lot.

 And this is the storytime where this type of planning proved too broad!
 I ended up picking a ton of books, none of which I really loved all that much.
 The activities were fun, but the books weren’t my favorite.